-I think it's fair to say this would have caused Mr Q some distress and the matter has gone on for some years now.
-So, I consider Options should pay him £500 to appropriately compensate him for that.
+I think it's fair to say this would have caused Mr W some distress and inconvenience.
+He will clearly have been worried that his retirement provisions will have been reduced at the point it is likely he would have wanted to use them.
+So, I consider that a payment of £500 is appropriate to compensate for that upset.